MotiaDev/motia-examples/examples/README.md

 ## 📄 License

-All examples are MIT licensed unless otherwise specified.
+All examples are licensed under the Apache License 2.0 unless otherwise specified.

 ---